bigthonk/shelob/README.md

 # shelob
-Shelob is a modular, containerized web crawler framework designed for scalability and flexibility.
+Shelob is a modular, containerized web crawler framework written in Golang, designed for scalability and flexibility.